 People hire people they like and trust.
 Reviews and testimonials are your tools for building a good reputation as a contractor.
 Become disciplined about collecting testimonials, impact quotes, and reviews from your clients.
 Be upfront and clear that you want to deliver top-notch service and are willing to go the extra mile to make sure they walk away having gained superior value.

 5. Focus on the flow

 Tune into the opportunity flow of your selected field.
 A project can take several days, weeks, or even years, and clients may continue to hire you for subsequent jobs — but you must always balance your current work with your search for new opportunities.

 Is becoming a freelancer the right fit for you?

 In summary, the field of freelancing offers tremendous benefits to professionals in all fields.
-With a laptop, a wifi connection, and a cell phone you can be productive anywhere, at any time of day.
-Flexible scheduling, ability to fine-tune the workflow and the fun that comes from handpicking your best-fit projects are all great reasons to consider contracting.
+With a laptop, a WiFi connection, and a cell phone, you can be productive anywhere and at any time of day.
+Flexible scheduling, the ability to fine-tune your workflow, and the fun that comes from hand-picking projects are all great reasons to consider contracting.